-The University's Sex-Based Misconduct Policy and Procedure, Non Sex-Based Harassment and Retaliation Policy and Procedure, and information on how to report an incident of sex-based misconduct may be found on the Sexual Wellness Policies and Procedures webpage.
+The University's Sex-Based Misconduct Policy and Procedure, Non Sex-Based Harassment and Retaliation Policy and Procedure, and information on how to report an incident of sex-based misconduct may be found online in Policies and Procedures.

-Members of the University community who have questions about the Sex-Based Misconduct Policy and Procedure or accessing available resources should contact the Executive Director Office of Institutional Equity/Title IX Coordinator Officer at (212) 346-1310, (914) 923-2610, or bdufresne@pace.edu.
+Members of the University community who have questions about the Sex-Based Misconduct Policy and Procedure or accessing available resources should email the Executive Director Office of Institutional Equity/Title IX Coordinator Officer or call at (212) 346-1310, (914) 923-2610.